Atos20/what-s-cooking-refactor/README.md

 ## Context

-This project was built on top of somebody else's code.
-As a team we encounter the use of new dependencies such as *webpack*, *chai-spies*, *node-sass*, *sass-loader*, *css-loader*.

 ### Set up
 * On the top right corner of this page, click the **Fork** button.
 - Clone the repository to your computer `git clone <URL>`